 Manchester Cancer Research Nexus

-An interconnected network of Centres of Excellence, and Research Institutes
+An interconnected matrix of Centres of Excellence, Research Institutes and Networks

 Cancer research in Manchester exists as a nexus.
 Research is interconnected, collaborative, world-leading, and impactful.
 Discover more about the various Centres of Excellence, Research Institutes, and Networks all driving excellence in cancer research across Manchester with research strategies aligned to the MCRC.

 Cancer Research UK Manchester Centre

 Created in 2013, and officially recognised as a ‘Major Centre’ in 2015, the Cancer Research UK Manchester Centre draws together researchers from five distinct research themes – Prevention and Early Detection, Radiotherapy, Biomarkers, Experimental Cancer Medicine, and Molecular Pathology and Tissue Acquisition – with a vision to implement basic and discovery science into an integrated personalised medicine strategy.

 Cancer Research UK Manchester Institute

 The CRUK Manchester Institute is a leading research institute within The University of Manchester, spanning the whole spectrum of cancer research, from investigating the molecular and cellular basis of cancer, to translational research and the development of therapeutics.

 Part of Cancer Research UK’s Radiation Research Network (RadNet), Cancer Research UK RadNet Manchester is a Radiation Research Unit in collaboration with The Christie.
 RadNet Manchester will develop an integrated world-leading radiation oncology programme working towards individualised personalised physical and biological testing based on real-time outcomes and a mechanistic understanding of the tumour microenvironment, immune response, comorbidity and genomics.